 You save EVERYTHING for arts and crafts.

-You can’t hold a conversation with another adult without saying things like, “What kind of emotion did that make you feel?”
+You can’t hold a conversation with another adult without saying things like, “How did that make you feel?”

-Your favorite chair sits six inches off the floor.
+Your favorite chair sits 12 inches off the floor.

 You spend more money on school stuff, than you do your own children.

-You ask if anyone has to go potty when your our with a group of friends.
+You ask if anyone has to go potty when you’re with a group of friends.

 You spell out curse words, even when kids aren’t present.

-At least 10 kids have called you Mom or Dad.
+At least 10 children you are not even related to have called you Mom or Dad.

 You feel the need to buy school supplies and tissue boxes any time they’re on sale.

-You refer to yourself in the third person even when your students aren’t around.
+You refer to yourself in the third person even when students aren’t around.